wikimedia/pixel/README.md

 The `clean` command destroys all Docker images, containers, and volumes associated with Pixel and ensures that the necessary Docker images are rebuilt with the latest.
+If the Docker images are updated and you don't run this command, you will likely get errors.

 ### Cleanup